 This is one of the best vacation spots in Florida for families who prefer nature and outdoor activities over attractions.

-- Bowman’s Beach – One of the most famous shelling beaches in the world.
+- Bowman’s Beach, one of the most famous shelling beaches in the world.
 Bring a bucket, because the variety of shells here is ridiculous.
+The water along the Gulf side tends to be calmer than Florida’s Atlantic coast, which makes it also easier for younger swimmers.

 Where to Stay